-Silver Linings Playbook is a thoroughly wonderful movie that holds you captive for an up-close and personal two hours with wounded, middle-class Philadelphians struggling to navigate each other’s emotional glitches.
+Silver Linings Playbook (trailer above) is a thoroughly wonderful movie that holds you captive for an up-close and personal two hours with wounded, middle-class Philadelphians struggling to navigate each other’s emotional glitches.
 Unappetizing as that may sound, what seems sour at first soon develops into some complex and deeply satisfying comfort food.
 This story about damaged men prone to violent outbursts and a widow in deep grief is an uplifting masterpiece of tenderness and grace.
 There’s even dancing.

 Pat’s dad, Pat Sr., has lost his job and is now hoping to roll the money he’s making from bookmaking into his sketched-out cheesesteak restaurant.
 A die-hard Philadelphia Eagles fanatic with a whole set of game day rituals and superstitions overlaying his obsessive-compulsive disorder, he’s been banned from Lincoln Financial Field for beating guys up.
 Played by Robert De Niro, Pat Sr. is a fermented brew of good-hearted honor and broken dreams.
 De Niro is a wonder to watch, with his every wrinkle and gesture drawing you closer to this gentle, nervous patriarch.
 Pat Sr. is constantly coaxing others to sit with him and watch the game, often without success.